hlandau/ncdocs/domain-names.md

         behaviour expected by many formats which use TXT records, such as DomainKeys.

+        If the sequence of strings logically represented by this record consists of a sequence of strings of length 255 bytes optionally terminated by a string with a length of less than 255 bytes, then this form is the canonical form.
+Otherwise, the above form (the array-of-arrays form) is the canonical form.

     - A string.
 Where this form is encountered, it shall be substituted with an array containing that string and be processed as though that was what was encountered, as per the above form.